 What can you tell me about the food?

 Our Cook Staff has years of experience with our camp.
 They are very familiar with the eating habits of teenagers!
 Meals are served cafeteria style.
 Salads are available at lunch and dinner almost every night.
 Healthy eating is encouraged; soda is only available through the canteen during off-hours.
 Food allergies and special dietary needs should be indicated on your application.

 I take daily medication.
 How will that be administered?

-Written permission from your parent and doctor is required for the administration of prescription medication; parents must also give permission to administer over-the-counter medicine such as Tylenol or aspirin.
+Written permission from your parent and doctor is required for the administration of prescription medication; parents must also give permission to allow us to administer over-the-counter medicine such as Tylenol or aspirin.

-Parents must give the Camp Medical Staff a schedule, so that the Health Officer can properly give it out before or after meals.
+Parents must give the Camp Medical Staff a medication schedule, so that the Health Officer can dispense medication at the appropriate times.
 All medication will be kept in the Health office and administered only as indicated.
 No self administration of medication will be permitted, with the sole exception of inhalers, EPI-pens, and diabetic medication if so directed by the camper’s physician.